chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

 ASC Simulation
 ~~~~~~~~~~~~~~~~~~

-The only difference between ``plate-discharge_base.prm`` and ``plate-discharge_asc.prm`` is the enabling of the adaptive sparse contacts and the name of the folder for outputs.
+The only differences between ``plate-discharge_base.prm`` and ``plate-discharge_asc.prm`` are the enabling of the adaptive sparse contacts and the name of the folder for outputs.

 Model Parameters
 ----------------

-Here the adaptive sparse contacts are enabled with a granular temperature threshold of 0.0001 m²/s² and a solid fraction threshold of 0.4.
+Here the ASC is enabled with a granular temperature threshold of 0.0001 m²/s² and a solid fraction threshold of 0.4.

 .. code-block:: text